 The virus can spread rapidly and is contagious.
 Though the virus may be found worldwide, it’s a lot less common in regions in which vaccinations are encouraged.
 Depending upon how healthy the canine is, these Hepatitis A cases may range from being mild to serious, with some instances becoming deadly.
 Unvaccinated canines and puppies are most at risk for obtaining Hepatitis A and therefore will probably develop the most severe illness symptoms.

-For those reasons, it’s very important to be informed on the symptoms and signs of Hepatitis A to keep your pup as healthy as he can be.
+For those reasons, it’s very important to be informed about the symptoms and signs of Hepatitis A to keep your pup as healthy as he can be.

 Hepatitis A in Dog Symptoms